 Richard earned his BM from New England Conservatory and his MM from Westminster Choir College.
-He is a member of several national musical organizations and is a published composer. email
+He is a member of several national musical organizations and is a published composer.
+Link to compositions. email

 Elizabeth has been the director of the Primary Choir for first and second grade singers since the fall of 1996.
 She is the music teacher at Willow Wood Preschool in Winnetka and at Ronald Knox Montessori School in Wilmette.
 She has also taught general music in the Glenview public schools (K-6).

 Elizabeth believes that one of the most powerful ways to experience God’s love is through the joy of music.
 Elizabeth helps develop and nurture this joy in our youngest singers by including fun singing games, puppets, and rhythm instruments in her rehearsals.
 She teaches children the basics of choral singing and music reading and prepares them to sing an anthem in church services five times a year.